Food and Journeys®

 Instructions

-• Serve your Swedish blueberry crumble with vanilla sauce or a scoop of ice cream — enjoy!
+• Transfer your Swedish blueberry crumble onto plates and pour some vanilla sauce over it, or add scoops of ice cream on top — serve!

 Notes

-• Cook’s Tip #1: If you don’t have a food processor, prepare the oatmeal crumble manually using a potato press and your hands to combine.
+• Cook’s Tip: If you don’t have a food processor, prepare the oatmeal crumble manually using a potato press and your hands to combine.

 Nutrition